 During my second year at Solent I was given the opportunity to design and build an animatronic robot for a prank show pilot for E4.
-I had about a week to make it.
-It took a few sleepless nights but it was finished in time.
+I had about a week to make it, so it took a few sleepless nights but it was finished in time.
 The client loved it, and most importantly it worked on the day.
 I was hidden under a desk controlling the animatronic to match a live feed being played in by a comedian who was pranking the public.
-The robot I designed became the mascot of the show and was all over the advertising campaign, I couldn't believe it.

-I learnt the importance of time management and had to quickly learn a lot of coding and animatronic techniques to make the robot, and realised that allnighters are sometimes necessary!
+The robot I designed became the mascot of the show and was all over the advertising campaign - I couldn't believe it.
+I learnt the importance of time management and a lot of coding and animatronic techniques to make the robot, - and I also learnt that all-nighters are sometimes necessary!
+FAVOURITE SOLENT MEMORY?

-I had such a great time at Solent - full of fun memories.
-But I guess for me my favourite memory would have to be my first day.
-I'll never forget the excitement of moving away from home into a faraway city I have never been to.
-The anticipation of making new friends, and of course, the chaos of Freshers' week.
-Brilliant.
+I had such a great time at Solent, full of fun memories.
+But I guess my favourite memory would have to be my first day.
+I'll never forget the excitement of moving away from home to a faraway city that I had never been to.
+The anticipation of making new friends and, of course, the chaos of Freshers' week - brilliant.
+TELL US A LITTLE ABOUT YOUR CAREER STORY SO FAR.

 Straight after university I got a job at a prosthetic lab where I built prosthetic limbs for the NHS.
 During my time at the limb lab, my course mates and I started an FX team as we worked well together at university and wanted to continue in the real world.
 We exhibited our work at a number of film expos and galleries.
-On the back of this, we've been involved with many independent films projects, most recently a film called Dear Air which was shot in a plane.
-After working at the limb lab, I got the opportunity to work on the CBBC series, Scream Street which was amazing.
+On the back of this, we've been involved with many independent film projects, most recently a film called Dear Air which was shot in a plane.
+After working at the limb lab, I got the opportunity to work on the CBBC series Scream Street, which was amazing.
 I recently worked at a prop house where we made a huge float for Manchester Pride 2017 for the Coronation Street cast - it was Grease-themed.
-After that I worked on CBBC's, Clangers, making props and set dressing.
-I have some more work coming up soon.
+After that I worked on CBBC's Clangers, making props and set dressing.
 WHAT IS A TYPICAL WORKING DAY FOR YOU?